Thiago Almada: Signing and 2022 season

 On 4 December 2021, Vélez Sarsfield announced that it had reached an agreement with Major League Soccer club Atlanta United for the pre-transfer of Almada in February 2022.
 The transfer, reportedly worth a league-record $16 million, was officially announced by Atlanta on 9 February 2022.

-On 10 February 2022, Atlanta United officially announced the transfer of Almada with a series of photos on the club's Instagram page, showing him with the club's president Darren Eales at the Hartsfield-Jackson International Airport in Atlanta.
-Shortly afterward, Almada was unveiled in the club's kit for the very first time in front of thousands of fans in a virtual welcome ceremony (due to the ongoing COVID-19 pandemic).

-On 11 February 2022, Almada came under scrutiny from supporters in Atlanta after it was revealed that in his final match for Sarsfield, he had scored a goal and celebrated with a racially insensitive gesture with his eyes, this raised many concerns for the club, and his future, but he had apologized shortly after being asked about the situation.
+Almada was unveiled in the club's kit the next day in a welcome ceremony that was held virtually due to the ongoing COVID-19 pandemic.
+His signing was met with scrutiny by Atlanta fans due to the use of a racially insensitive gesture with his eyes during a recent goal celebration; Almada apologized shortly after being asked about the situation.

-On 14 February 2022, Almada made his official debut for Atlanta wearing the number 8 in a pre-season match versus Mexican outfit C.D.
-Guadalajara during Atlanta's pre-season tour of Mexico.
+On 14 February, Almada made his official debut for Atlanta wearing the number 8 against C.D.
+Guadalajara during the team's pre-season tour of Mexico.
 Atlanta would end up losing the match 3–0.

-On 15 March 2022, Almada made his MLS debut against expansion team Charlotte FC as a substitute in Atlanta's win against them, 2–1.
-Almada had 18 touches in 34 minutes; he said, "I wanted to be here” and “I wanted to get to know everybody.
-It worked out well in the end.
-I’m here.
-I’m ready to fight for everything that we have to fight for.”
-Shortly after the Charlotte FC game, on 19 March 2022, Almada scored his first ever MLS goal in a 3–3 draw vs CF Montréal.
-The goal would end up winning the MLS' Goal of The Week contest for Matchday 4.
+He made his MLS debut against expansion team Charlotte FC on 15 March as a substitute in Atlanta's 2–1 win.
+Almada scored his first goal for the club in a 3–3 draw with CF Montréal four days later.
+The goal would end up winning the MLS Goal of the Week contest for Matchday 4.

+On November, he was awarded 2022 MLS Newcomer of the Year after being chosen in the MLS Team of the Week five times, including back-to-back on September 12 and 15, becoming the second Atlanta United player ever to earn that prize.